Appeals court won’t reconsider inmate’s gender surgery case

 “I do not know whether sex-reassignment surgery will ameliorate or exacerbate Adree Edmo’s suffering.
 Fortunately, the Constitution does not ask federal judges to put on white coats and decide vexed questions of psychiatric medicine,” he wrote.

-Idaho officials now must decide if they will provide the surgery to Edmo or ask the U.S. Supreme Court to consider the case.
+If the Supreme Court decides to hear the case, Edmo could be released from prison around the same time the court issues its decision.

-If the request is made and the Supreme Court decides to hear the case, Edmo could be released from prison around the same time the court issues its decision.
+“I remain committed to appealing this case to the U.S. Supreme Court — that effort is already under way — and to ensuring that Idaho taxpayers do not have to pay for a procedure that is not medically necessary,” the Idaho governor wrote in a prepared statement on Tuesday.